Mel0nHead/languages-vocab-app/README.md

 # TODO

+- INSTALL EXTENSION TO HELP WITH SQL

+- ADD INTEGRATION TESTS FOR API

+  - currently have no test coverage

 - ALLOW FOR BATCH OPERATIONS IN API

   - maybe use some sort of data loader (look at Ben Awad's YT for inspiration)